Counseling Education

 The first inhabitants to the area were the Kalapuya people.
 Also sometimes written as Calapooia or Calapooya, the people maintained the valley and their main food sources by controlled burning.

-Springfield was colonized when Elias and Mary Briggs and their family arrived in 1848.
+Springfield was settled when Elias and Mary Briggs and their family arrived in 1848.
 They were among the first party to travel to the region via the "Southern Route" by Klamath Lake, over the Cascades, into the Rogue Valley, then north to the Willamette Valley.
 Elias Briggs along with William Stevens ran a ferry on the nearby Willamette River.

 According to donation land claim records, Stevens was the first settler to stake a claim in the Springfield locale, arriving in October 1847.
 He commenced building a house with his three oldest sons, and when the house was completed in December, the rest of his family joined him on Christmas Day that year.